Why The Concept Of 'Women Travel'?

 Most of our tour leads and I have done both and we appreciate the goodness of both.
 When a woman travels solo, she is setting an example for reclaiming the space that women have not had traditionally in our country.
-Also, she has more space to introspect, get creative, decide her own agenda etc. But one needs to understand that not everyone can do that right away – it takes a lot of unlearning and also development of ample courage and conviction to travel by oneself.
+Also, she has more space to introspect, get creative, decide her own agenda etc. But one needs to understand that not everyone can do that right away.
+It takes a lot of unlearning and also the development of ample courage and conviction to travel by oneself.

-The world may not be as bad as we think – but our mind plays the devil most of the time – preventing us from venturing into unknown territories.
-That is where companies like us come in – we do the initial handholding – we don’t expect our customers to come with us all their life time, even though many a few are very loyal!
+The world may not be as bad as we think but our mind plays the devil most of the time.
+It prevents us from venturing into unknown territories.
+That is where companies like us come in.
+We do the initial handholding.
+We don’t expect our customers to come with us all their lifetime, even though many a few are very loyal!
 Some of them start travelling by themselves too, which is still a big win for us.

 While people may say that there are several women travelling solo nowadays, that is still a very minuscule number compared to the literate women population we have.
-The perception that ‘India is unsafe’ will be broken only when we have millions of Indian and foreign women travelling the length and breadth of the country without inhibitions; that will be achieved only when companies like ours form a collective voice to not only run tours but also influence the decision makers to improve infrastructure.
-We don’t intend to box women into confined spaces, we intend to help everyone grow wings and that is a painfully slow process.
-But oh girl, aren’t we determined! 🙂
+We can shatter the perception that ‘India is unsafe’, only when we have millions of Indian and foreign women travelling the length and breadth of the country without inhibitions.
+That will be achieved only when companies like ours form a collective voice to not only run tours but also influence the decision makers to improve infrastructure.
+We don’t intend to box women into confined spaces.
+We intend to help everyone grow wings and that is a painfully slow process.
+But oh girl, aren’t we determined!

 We have miles to go,